 3. Select the logs link under ApplicationMaster table.
-It will redirect you to the container logs.
+It redirects you to the container logs.
 Error messages display here.

 The $\mathtt{su}$ commands in this section use "hbase" to represent the HBASE Service user.
-If you are using another name for your HBASE Service user, you will need to substitute your HBASE Service user name for "hbase" in each of the $\mathtt{su}$ commands.
+If you are using another name for your HBASE Service user, you need to substitute your HBASE Service user name for "hbase" in each of the $\mathtt{su}$ commands.

-The hbase.bucketcache.percentage.in.combinedcache is removed in HDP-2.3.4.
+The hbase.bucketcache.percentage.in.combinedcache is removed in HDP-2.5.0.
 This simplifies the configuration of block cache.
-BucketCache configurations from HDP 2.1 will need to be recalculated to attain identical memory allotments in HDP-2.3.4.
-The L1 LruBlockCache will be whatever hfile.block.cache.size is set to and the L2 BucketCache will be whatever hbase.bucketcache.size is set to.
+BucketCache configurations from HDP 2.1 need to be recalculated to attain identical memory allotments in HDP-2.5.0.
+The L1 LruBlockCache be whatever hfile.block.cache.size is set to and the L2 BucketCache is whatever hbase.bucketcache.size is set to.